TopBiketoursPortugal/TopBikeToursPortugal/content/tours/rail-trail-ecopista-dão-river-bike-tour-1.md

 packagetype: SingleTour
 tourtype: Bike
 meta:
-  title: Rail trail - Ecopista Dão river
+  title: Rail trail - Ecopista Tâmega river
-  description: "Bike tour in the ecopista do dão.
-Great scenery to Dão river.
+  description: "Bike tour in the ecopista do Tâmega.
+Great scenery to Tâmega
-    Explore more and cycle from Nelas near the Mondego River.
+    river.
+Explore more and cycle from Arco do Baúlhe near the Tâmega River.
     This is a very good route for families with children, for people that is starting to cycle or just to know more about the region. "
-  keywords: ecopista dao bike tour, rail trail dao bike tour
+  keywords: ecopista tãmega bike tour, rail trail tãmega bike tour, bike tour in
+    the northern area of portugal
   robots: INDEX
 minAge: 16
 skillLevel: 1